 - Connectivity: Bluetooth

-- Best app in the test; suitable for those that need to share or save measurements
+- Best app in the test; suitable for those who need to share or save measurements

-- Simple functionality; perfect for first-timers and DIYers
+- Simple functionality for first-time pros or DIYers

 - Bottom isn’t flat; may not suit some users’ needs